RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 Will any of you say Thank You once?"

-Social media society has endless faith that more sacrasm, more mockery, will solve the Total Mockery the Kremlin and White House have created using Surkov govenring technique ssince March 2013.
-Feedback loop of Americans hate upon Americans, MAGA hates upon liberals, now everyone hates upon MAGA, and not a soul can describe Russian informaiton warfare or quote a book or name an author on the subject.
+Social media society has endless faith that more sarcasm, more mockery, will solve the Total Mockery the Kremlin and White House have created using Surkov governing technique since March 2013.
+Feedback loop of Americans hate upon Americans, MAGA hates upon liberals, now everyone hates upon MAGA, and not a soul can describe Russian information warfare or quote a book or name an author on the subject.
 These are August 2025 social media messages cheering on the destruction of the USA.

 &nbsp;